Skip to Main Content

 7:00-8:00 am

-Breakfast is included in the conference registration.
-Attendees, speakers, and registered spouses and guests welcome.
+This event is included in the conference registration fee.
+Attendees, speakers, and registered guests are welcome.
+Interested in sponsoring this event?
+Sponsor

 8:00-9:00 am

-Ashley Keith, Visiting Assistant Professor, University of Akron School of Law, Akron, OH
+Ashley L. Keith, Visiting Assistant Professor, University of Akron School of Law

 • A framework for health, health equity, and health justice; the role of social and structural drivers of health